 PEGI, in accordance with European attitudes, is quite a bit more laissez-faire about nudity or partial nudity, but more concerned with violence than ESRB.
 And, if the additional ratings offered by PEGI are an indicator, by other issues of political correctness which are not even rated for by ESRB.

-An amusing example was offered by "Giants", an RTS game from many years ago.
+Nor is this phenomenon anything new.
+An amusing example is offered by "Giants", an RTS game from over a decade ago.
 One race in the game were mermaids.
 Topless mermaids, oh my, no seashells!
 Now, ESRB was thoroughly scandalised by this, and threatened a "kiss-of-death" rating unless it was amended, but had no problem with the level of "violence" portrayed in the game.
 PEGI was upset with the amount of blood and gore, but had absolutely no problem with the topless mermaids.
 So the game developer patched the mermaids with a bandeau, and made the blood green instead of red.
 PEGI and ESRB declared young gamers saved from trauma and a life of psych counseling by their vigilance once again.
 And a few weeks after the game was published, most video game magazines published the tip that if you went into the game directory and renamed or deleted a certain small file, the bandeau disappeared and your cartoon mermaids had boobs again.

 Which brings us neatly to the real point here, the true paradox.